katiebuntic/intro-to-research-data-management-carpentries/episodes/cleaning-tabular-data.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Describe what data cleaning is and why it is important
-- Find and resolve inconsistences within a tabular dataset programmatically (e.g datetime, numeric precision)
+- Find and resolve inconsistencies within a tabular dataset programmatically (e.g datetime, numeric precision)
 - Identify missing values within a tabular dataset using filters
 - Correct spelling mistakes using spell check tools and find + replace
 - Standardise text formats using spreadsheet functions